yahia-svg/218-DJ-Controller/README.md

 -Schem is a folder within the repository that contains all the schematic-related files.

+-Zine 1 and Zine 2 are two visual methods of representing the project.

+-Acrylic cuts is a folder that contains the acrylic sheet cuts that will be used in the device.
 **Plans for next week**
 ---
 `This section gives a brief idea of what we plan to do and accomplish within the next week.`